 Once the ideas have been selected, explain how you will move forward with these ideas.
 This will increase buy-in from within the organization and help set the process up for success in the implementation phase.
 Town hall meetings can be a great tool in this process.

 It’s easy to feel like you’re finished once an idea has been selected, but ideas must be implemented if the process is to provide value.
 Ensure there is a clear path forward, that leaders have been identified, that a sponsor is still involved, and that a follow-up plan is created to ensure implementation is on track.

 Innovation is a crowdsourcing and idea management capability that supports the collaboration and generation of new ideas to drive innovation, transformation, and change.
 Organizers manage submissions and identify the best ideas using predetermined evaluation criteria in combination with active metrics from their ideation event.
+Ideas and key idea data have the ability to be imported into connected Planview products, and converted into projects or work items for further development.
 This capability creates a culture of innovation by allowing users across an organization to submit any number of new ideas during an event, and promotes collaboration by enabling users to view, compare, vote on, and comment on submitted ideas.

 Innovation Challenge Process Model

 Create a new challenge using the Challenge Wizard, entering relevant information such as the start time, end date, and the business problem the challenge is designed to solve.
 Challenges can also be created from a challenge template.
 Once the challenge is created, you will configure the challenge phases and idea stages.

 Use the standard challenge blueprint to ensure you have the necessary information to create and frame the challenge.

 The administrator can upload existing ideas into the challenge.
 Ideas must be placed into the Idea Import Template, while comments made on ideas are uploaded using a separate Import Comment spreadsheet.